gpauloski/BERT-PyTorch/README.md

 ### 2. Build dataset
 The provided phase 1 and 2 config files point to premade datasets that are already on Theta so this step can be skipped.
-If you would like to build the dataset again, you can skip the download and formatted steps (the script will automatically use the downloaded and formatted data on Theta).
+If you would like to build the dataset again, you can skip the download step (the script will automatically use the downloaded data on Theta).
 Dataset building can be done on a login node or Theta compute node (not ThetaGPU node because the GPUs will not be used).
 ```
-$ ./scripts/create_datasets.sh --output data --nproc 16 --encode
+$ ./scripts/create_datasets.sh --output data --nproc 16 --format --encode
 ```

 ### 3. Training